-- cellar, basement, or lowest level of a building. - Get under and hold onto a piece of sturdy furniture such as a workbench, heavy table, or desk. - Use your arms to protect your head and neck. - Get out and find shelter elsewhere if in mobile home or trailer type building.
+- Go at once to a windowless interior room, storm Go to an inside hallway, windowless interior room, cellar, basement, or lowest level of a building. - Get under and hold onto a piece of sturdy furniture Avoid places with wide-span roofs such as such as a workbench, heavy table, or desk. - Use your arms to protect your head and neck. - Get out and find shelter elsewhere if you are in a mobile home or trailer type building.